 If you live a fairly active life, then you’ll probably incorporate exercise into your daily routines.
 If you don’t, then consider planning some exercise into your week, your heart and lungs will thank you for it.

-Doing something creative is a joyful thing and will vary from person to person.
+Doing something creative is a joyful thing.
+We all enjoy various activities, however there’s usually some aspect of our creative endeavours or hobbies that we can all do each week.
 Try incorporating it into your week to avoid feeling burnt out by work or frustrated with life in general.

 Keeping a close eye on your finances, on a weekly basis, gives you clearer insight into where it’s going.
-Track your finances on a weekly basis and think about planning your spending in advance.
-Of course, you can plan some fun money too.
+Track your finances on a weekly basis and use that to guide your spending plan.
+Of course, that involves planning some fun money too.